SnowSpider3498/COMP3006FINAL/README.markdown

         python3 main.py by_decade ---- This produces ONLY a standard out or requested csv but no plot (for data specific reasons)

 To see hurricane data overlayed with sea temperature anomaly data, call either function of:
-        python3 main.py merge_storms ---- Looks at all tropical storms (NO CSV CAN BE SAVED) python3 main.py merge_majors ---- Looks at ONLY major storms (NO CSV CAN BE SAVED)
+        python3 main.py merge_storms ---- Looks at all tropical storms (NO CSV CAN BE SAVED) (GRAPH ONLY) python3 main.py merge_majors ---- Looks at ONLY major storms (NO CSV CAN BE SAVED) (GRAPH ONLY)

 CSV files are only allowed on specific files due to display orientation constraints